-You should see the login screen:Note
+You will see the login screen for OpenShift.Note

-You may receive a warning about an untrusted web-site.
+You may receive a warning about an untrusted website.
 This is expected, as you are trying to access the web console through secure protocol, without having configured a valid certificate.
 While you should avoid this in production environment, for this test setup you can go ahead and create an exception for this address.